TixieSalander/tixie.name/content/now/compteurdegrève-is-now-open-source/index.md

 The idea was to include a dynamic message *"{number} people gonna go on strike.
 It's more than the population of {city}!"* to help create some engagement while the counter was increasing. \
 A prototype was made, but I never had the energy to implement it after the big crunch.

 Anyway, thank you again Salomé (who worked on the counter API) and Caroline De Haas (who initiated and managed the project) for this collaboration ❤️.
 It was a intense but great experience!

-{{< image src="screenshot.png" alt="website screenshot">}}